 It’s a myth that you are ever too old to learn something new.
 Scientists used to think that cognitive abilities would level off around middle age before declining.
 Instead, scientists now see the brain as continuously changing and developing across the entire life span.

 In truth, no matter your age, you can learn computer programming.
 Although you may face some extra difficulties (like speed, focus, and confidence) at 30, 45, or 60, your brain still has an astonishing ability to learn and master many new skills.

 Let’s examine some of the challenges of learning at a mature age and how to overcome them.

 With age, you might not learn quite as quickly, but you can still learn new things.
 One way to keep your mind sharp is to do games and puzzles that train your brain — this can help to slow the decline in brain speed.
-So you may find that it takes more time to learn programming, but you certainly aren’t incapable of learning new things.
+So you may find that it takes more time to learn to program, but you certainly aren’t incapable of learning new things.

-It’s also important to note that it may take more focus since responsibilities of life will vie for your attention.
+It’s also important to note that it may take more focus since the responsibilities of life will vie for your attention.
 This is sometimes where the misconception comes from about learning something new.
-In reality, you just have different priorities, and need to block out time to focus on your courses.
+In reality, you just have different priorities and need to block out time to focus on your courses.